luisdavidgarcia/8Bit_2_ASCII/README.md

 ## Motivation for the Build

-I always enjoyed seeing LCD display's as a Kid as it feels as if their is someone in the back communicating with me, so I wanted to determine how to interface an FPGA with an LCD screen to output valid inputs.
+I always enjoyed seeing LCD display's as a Kid as it reminds me of playing on my old GameBoy, so I wanted to determine how to interface an FPGA with an LCD screen to output valid inputs.

 I found a method of doing so with the help of an Arduino to control the LCD and translate